bornabr/CAPC/README.md

 # Context-Aware Predictive Coding: A Representation Learning Framework for WiFi Sensing

-This repository contains the PyTorch implementation of **Context-Aware Predictive Coding: A Representation Learning Framework for WiFi Sensing**.
+This repository contains the PyTorch implementation of  [Context-Aware Predictive Coding: A Representation Learning Framework for WiFi Sensing](https://arxiv.org/abs/2410.01825).

-**Note:** The repository is still under development and the code will be available soon.
-Please contact me if you have any specific questions.

 ## Abstract